alecsmith1/case-studies/_posts/2025-01-24-cyclistic-case-study.md

 WHERE route LIKE '%Ð%';
 ```

-**Creating a temporary table**
+**Creating a pared down table**
 The dataset contained more fields than were of use in my analysis.
-As such, I created a temporary table, paring down the list of fields/columns to only those most useful to my analysis in order to streamline query results.
+As such, I created a new table, paring down the list of fields/columns to only those most useful to my analysis in order to streamline query results.

 ```
 SELECT